8: Student voice and how to get involved

 Graduate Student Staff Liaison Committee

-The GSSLC (Graduate Student-Staff Liaison Committee) is an important platform for you to have your say and provide feedback to us.
-Students get together with Departmental staff to discuss issues that concern their learning experience.
+The MRes/PhD GSSLC (Graduate Student-Staff Liaison Committee) is an important platform for you to have your say and provide feedback to us.
+Students get together with Departmental staff to discuss issues that concern their learning and teaching experiences.
+The GSSLC is made up of elected representatives (known as course reps) and members of staff, but the GSSLC is student led with the course reps taking on the roles of Chair and Secretary in the meetings.
 Even in the best departments, there are always some issues that need to be discussed and addressed.
 Yet the GSSLC is more than a ‘complaint box’.
 The Committee has also been very useful in the past to simply ask questions that were unclear to many students.
 This makes the GSSLC a good opportunity for students and the Department to communicate.
 An email account has been set up to make it easier for you to communicate with GSSLC representatives (email@example.com ).
 This is only accessible by GSSLC reps and not by members of faculty or administrative staff.

 Issues that have been raised in the past include access to material in the Library, questions concerning IT facilities as well as aspects of your learning experience and examination and some issues addressing more long-term matters such as curriculum development.
 At the same time, the GSSLC is not intended to address special problems that concern only one individual student.
 Often these issues can be more efficiently resolved if the student speaks to the Postgraduate Office or to the module teacher concerned.

-GSSLC items should only be the ones that concern a wider population of Economics postgraduates.
-Also, the GSSLC should generally not be a channel for evaluation of individual modules.
-This should be done via the module evaluation forms.
-However, if the representatives feel that there are some issues about individual modules that are not addressed via the module evaluation form, they are free to raise these in the GSSLC meetings.
+GSSLC agenda items should be those which concern the general population of Economics postgraduates, and not generally not be a channel for evaluation of individual modules.
+This should be done via the module evaluation process.
+However, if course reps feel that there are some issues about individual modules that have been raised with the module leader which have not been addressed, they are free to raise these in the GSSLC meetings.

 How GSSLC representatives are elected: